ai4protein/ProSST/README.md

 # ProSST
 Code for ProSST: A Pre-trained Protein Sequence and Structure Transformer with Disentangled Attention.
+(NeurIPS 2024)

 ## News
 - Our MSA-Enhanced model [ProtREM](https://github.com/tyang816/ProtREM) has achieved 0.518 Spearman's rho in the ProteinGym benchmark.